billroy/notesoup/README.md

 	- download the .zip file
 	- unpack it somewhere to install
 	- open a terminal and cd to the install directory

+Install the node modules notesoup dependends on:

+	$ npm install

 ### Redis configuration